 (i) Distribution of poverty

 Table 2 provides all three measures of the spatial distribution of poor and non-poor groups (RCI, RDI and D) for each city in 2004 and 2015/16, as well as change over time.
 As Table 2 shows, poverty is relatively centralised in almost all of our cities as expected although there are exceptions.
 In four cases, RCI is zero or negative in one or both years.
 Three of these cities are in the group of smaller polycentric TTWAs, with Cambridge showing the strongest decentralisation.
 Two factors are at work in that case: polycentricity within the TTWA due to the inclusion of a London overspill New Town (Harlow) far from the central city; and the presence of a well-preserved and high-demand historic core with limited housing opportunities for lower income groups.
-Housing affordability is particularly poor in the Cambridge local authority, which covers the main city (ONS 2017).
+Housing affordability is particularly poor in the Cambridge local authority which covers the main city (Table 1).
 The other two in this group have strongly polycentric forms, as indicated by the names, suggesting that centrality is a less useful measure in these cases.
 The fourth exception is Edinburgh, a smaller monocentric city which is similar to Cambridge in having a well-preserved historic core where post-war redevelopment for social housing was heavily restricted and where demand for housing is high, and has been for some time.
-In a further three cities, RCI falls below .05, indicating little difference in centrality.
-At the other end of the spectrum, the highest levels of RCI are found in the large cities.
+In a further three cities, RCI falls below 0.05, indicating low relative centralisation of poverty.
+At the other end of the spectrum, the highest levels of RCI are found predominantly in the large monocentric cities.

 Table 2 also shows that poverty is relatively concentrated.
-Indeed, concentration is a more consistent feature across the set of cities; RDI is above .08 in every city and at every time point, indicating that Income Deprived groups tend to live in higher density neighbourhoods, as expected.
+Indeed, concentration is a more consistent feature across the set of cities; RDI is above 0.08 in every city and at every time point, indicating that Income Deprived groups tend to live in higher density neighbourhoods.
 For the largest cities in 2004, poverty was more strongly related to centrality than to density; RCI was greater than RDI in all but three of these eleven cases – London, Manchester and Nottingham were the exceptions.
 In the smaller cities, the opposite was true with only three cases in this group where RCI was greater than RDI in that initial year (Southampton, Coventry and Wolverhampton & Walsall).

 [Table 2 about here]

 A finer-grained picture of the distribution of poverty at the start of our study period (2004) is shown in Figure 1.
-This plots the share of the poor within a city living in each decile of neighbourhoods, ordered by centrality (distance from the centre) and by density.
+This plots the share of the poor within a city living in each decile of neighbourhoods, ordered by centrality (distance from the centre) and by density (descending).
 Equal population deciles are used so that comparisons between cities are more easily made since cities vary in spatial extent and in the range of densities present.
-In these plots, the line at ‘0.1’ (i.e. 10 per cent) therefore indicates that a decile has the same share of those in poverty as it does of the total population.
+In these plots, a value of ‘0.1’ (i.e. 10 per cent) therefore indicates that a decile has the same share of those in poverty as it does of the total population.
 For the larger cities, the share of poverty declines with both distance and density as expected, although the relationship of poverty with density is generally the more consistent than that with centrality.
-In every case, poverty is over-represented in the most central and most dense deciles, but (almost) none of the less central or less dense half of the cities.
+In every case, poverty is over-represented in the most central and most dense deciles, but under-represented in (almost) all of the less central or less dense half of the cities.
 There are local variations apparent, with more pronounced centralisation in some cases (notably Birmingham, Leicester and Leeds).
 In London, the most central decile already showed a share of poverty in 2004 which was only marginally above the average for the TTWA although poverty levels were higher in the next four deciles.